This post may contain affiliate links, please see the privacy policy for details.

 Shrunken Head Potatoes FAQs

-What kind of potatoes should you use here?
+What kind of potatoes should I use here?

 What’s the best way to carve them?